Modest, honest and simple, a baked whole fish embodies everything great about rustic cooking.

 Coat the fish inside and out liberally with fat.
 Use a flavorful fat, such as butter, extra-virgin olive oil, sesame oil or grapeseed oil.

 Lay the cavity open and season it to taste with kosher salt and freshly ground black pepper.
 Line the bottom of the cavity with thin citrus slices.
-Use your citrus of choice; the goal is to create steam during roasting, with flavor as a bonus.
+Use your citrus of choice — the goal is to create steam during roasting, with flavor as a bonus.
 Lay whole, fresh herb sprigs on the slices for fragrance, if desired.

 Spread the stuffing in an even layer in the cavity.
 Make slits along the bottom of the cavity with the tip of a knife and sew the cavity shut with kitchen twine.
 Place the fish in the fridge while the oven heats.

-Set the oven to between 350 and 450 degrees Fahrenheit.
-Use the 350- to 400-F range for fish under 5 pounds and the 400- to 450-F range for fish over 5 pounds.
+Large fish: Set the oven to between 350 and 450 degrees Fahrenheit.
+Use the 350 to 400 degrees F range for fish under 5 pounds and the 400 to 450 degrees F range for fish over 5 pounds.

-Coat the fish with olive oil and season it to taste with kosher salt and freshly ground black pepper.
+Large fish: Coat the fish with olive oil and season it to taste with kosher salt and freshly ground black pepper.
 Line a rimmed baking sheet with parchment paper and place a wire roasting rack on it to keep the fish elevated during cooking.
 Place the fish in the oven.

-Add a secondary ingredient to a shallow baking dish.
+Small fish: Add a secondary ingredient to a shallow baking dish.
 If the fish is the lead, the secondary flavoring ingredient is in a supporting role.
 Use just about any ingredient: tomatoes, onions, fennel and zucchini, to name a few.

-Coat the fish with olive oil and season them to taste inside and out with kosher salt and freshly ground black pepper.
+Small fish: Coat the fish with olive oil and season them to taste inside and out with kosher salt and freshly ground black pepper.
 Lay the fish in the baking dish, spaced about 1/2-inch apart.

-Drizzle the fish liberally with olive oil and add a topping or flavorful garnish to the top.
+Small fish: Drizzle the fish liberally with olive oil and add a topping or flavorful garnish to the top.
 Try lemon slices, minced garlic, chopped fennel and freshly chopped herbs with the fish.

-Roast the fish for about 10 minutes per pound, until the flesh flakes easily with a fork, or the internal temperature reaches 145 F.
+Roast the fish for about 10 minutes per pound, until the flesh flakes easily with a fork, or the internal temperature reaches 145 degrees F.